Terrarium Care Guide

 Snails :

 Snails are fun, mostly active on a foggy/moist night outside an nice to watch as they climb.
 You can find them pretty much everywhere in your garden after a rainy day.
 To catch them, bring a cup with you outside, and look for big folliage plants, because they´re easy to spot on there.
 The sizes range from escargot snails, to garlic snails.
 Now please remember that snails need tons of space, so just any mason jar can be super depressing for such a big animal.
-Unlike isopods that just sits under a rock all day, these snails will eat the plants in the terrarium if you don´t feed them daily.
-If you have a big enclosure for it, with plants and tons of stuff for it to climb on, yoou should feed them carrots, dandelion leaves, cucumber, apple and flowers. daily.
+Unlike isopods that just sit under a rock all day, these snails will eat the plants in the terrarium if you don´t feed them daily.
+If you have a big enclosure for it, with plants and tons of stuff for it to climb on, you should feed them carrots, dandelion leaves, cucumber, apple and flowers. daily.
 Always clean food before feeding it to them to remove any traces of things that could be harmful for them.
 You want to change out the food daily, to avoid any harmful mold.

 Fun fact : African snails can grow up to the size of the palm of a human hand, are often used as pets.
 You can keep these aquarium tanks, and try to mimick a basic forest landscape with soil, sticks and plants.